Dronecode/memorials/stone-white.md

 His contribution cannot be underestimated: not only did he personally translate a huge amount, but he also built a team of other like-minded Chinese translators.

 My sincere condolences to his family.

+## Julian Oes

+Stone did amazing work bridging the PX4 community with drone friends and communities in China.
+I met him at the PX4 summit in Zurich and was amazed how he was so curious and eager to learn more about how we study and work over here.
+He had questions about how we approached programming, and how we interacted with the community, and how he could help his Chinese friends with that, and enable them.
+He was full of ideas, and so excited about the future!
+And he was always so humble and nice, I will miss him!
+So long.